Top 12 Venture Capital Firms in Washington

 6. Bezos Expeditions

-Investment Stages: Seed, Early Stage Venture, Late Stage Venture
+Investment stages: Seed, Early Stage Venture, Late Stage Venture

-Industries of Focus: Financial Services, Mobile, Venture Capital
+Industries of focus: Financial Services, Mobile

-Investor Type: Family Investment Office
+Investor type: Family Investment Office, Venture Capital

 Founded: 2005

-Portfolio Size: 108 investments
+Portfolio size: 108 investments

 You can refer to their website here.